 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Harleigh has relatively fewer families with younger children, and/or college students.
 Combined, this makes Harleigh a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Harleigh who are college-educated is close to the national average for all communities of 21.84%: 17.23% of the adults in Harleigh have a bachelor's degree or advanced degree.
+The education level of Harleigh citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.23% of adults 25 and older in Harleigh have a college degree.

 The per capita income in Harleigh in 2022 was $43,848, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $175,392 for a family of four.